Introduction

 Stack state

-git-gud also stores stack-specific state in this file (for example PR/MR mappings by GG-ID).
+git-gud also stores stack-specific state in the local config file (for example PR/MR mappings by GG-ID).
 This is how it remembers which commit corresponds to which PR/MR over time.

 PR/MR templates